RaphaelaHeil/python-novice-inflammation/_episodes/03-matplotlib.md

 ![Heat map representing the `data` variable.
 Each cell is colored by value along a color gradient from blue to yellow.](../fig/inflammation-01-imshow.svg)

-Each row in the heat map corresponds to a patient in the clinical trial dataset, and each column corresponds to a day in the dataset.
-Blue pixels in this heat map represent low values, while yellow pixels represent high values.
-As we can see, the general number of inflammation flare-ups for the patients rises and falls over a 40-day period.

-So far so good as this is in line with our knowledge of the clinical trial and Dr. Maverick's
-claims:

-* the patients take their medication once their inflammation flare-ups begin
-* it takes around 3 weeks for the medication to take effect and begin reducing flare-ups
-* and flare-ups appear to drop to zero by the end of the clinical trial.
+- row = patient in the dataset
+- column = day
+- blue pixels = low values
+- yellow pixels = high values
+- we can see flare-ups -> values rise and fall over 40 day period

 Now let's take a look at the average inflammation over time: